doberman/dbrmn-scss-boilerplate/README.md

 In your new SCSS file, simply find and replace the string "template" with the name of the new module.

-Then:

-- Include the media query related mixins (e.g. `template-medium`) in scss/media-queries/media-queries.scss.
-- Import your SCSS file in scss/style.scss.
+Then import your SCSS file in scss/_all.scss.

 ## Contributing